-Non-personnel spending totals \$296.2 million, allocated to contractual services, operations, supplies and maintenance rental and leasing, capital outlay expenditures, and other contingency expenses.
-These expenditures decreased by 9.1% or \$29.7 million from FY2021.
+Non-personnel spending totals \$331.6 million, allocated to contractual services, operations and maintenance, supplies and materials, rental and leasing, capital outlay expenditures, and other contingency expenses.
+These expenditures increased by 1.3% or \$8.6 million from FY2021.

-The decrease is primarily driven by reduced expenditures in contractual services and contingency and special purpose accounts.
+The increase is primarily driven by increased expenditures in operations and maintenance as well as contingencies and special purpose accounts.
 An increase of \$12.7 million in operations and maintenance will be used towards County technology needs.